 Dragonflies are beginning to die off now, though their larvae, or nymphs, are still very much alive in the ponds and rhynes.
 Three species that you can still look out for are the Ruddy and Common Darter and the Migrant Hawker.

 The two darters are not always easy to tell apart but you will often see them perched on the tip of a prominent twig or fencepost.
 From here they will dart out to catch flies before returning to the same perch – hence their name!

 Migrant Hawkers are also often still abundant in September.
 In contrast to the darters, they spend a lot of their time flying backwards and forwards round a small circuit “hawking” for flies.
 Unlike most other dragonflies they are not territorial and can sometimes be seen in quite big groups, zig-zagging around a sheltered patch close to trees – Wharf Lane can be a good spot.

 September can be a lovely month, with lots of warm weather.
 So make the most of it when it’s fine and get out onto the reserve to see what our wildlife is up to.
-There’s plenty happening this month – just keep your eyes peeled and enjoy your walks!
+There’s plenty happening this month – just keep your eyes peeled and enjoy your walks – suitable distanced of course!